-A series of maps were developed to identify where natural resources and construction phase FY 2017 - 2020 TIP projects may overlap.
+The purpose of the analysis is to identify the projects that may have the potential to impact an environmentally sensitive area.
 Once a potential impact has been identified, general guidelines can be introduced for agency consideration during all phases of project planning, design, construction, and maintenance.
 Natural and Agricultural, Aquatic, and Cultural resource maps are shown on the next three pages.
-A table on the following page identifies the data sets were used to create each map.
+Buffers of a quarter of a mile were established around each proposed capacity improvement project.
+The proposed projects and their buffers were then overlaid on a series of maps identifying the locations of the following natural and cultural resources.
+The maps 13-1 - 13-3 are on the next three pages.